KairoDu22/OOD_VocoderRecognition/README.md

 # OOD_Vocoder Recognition
-The implementation of paper "TOWARDS OUT-OF-DISTRIBUTION DETECTION IN VOCODER RECOGNITION VIA LATENT FEATURE RECONSTRUCTION"
+The official implementation of the paper "TOWARDS OUT-OF-DISTRIBUTION DETECTION IN VOCODER RECOGNITION VIA LATENT FEATURE RECONSTRUCTION" (submitted to ICASSP 2023)

-Code will be released after the acceptance of the paper.
+Our code will be released after the acceptance of the paper.

-# Quick start
+### Quick start

-# Acknowledgement
+It will be updated after the code release.

+### Installation
+To be updated.

-# Citation
+### Citation
+To be updated.